signalogic/SigSRF_SDK/mediaTest_readme.md

  - Click Save > Forward Audio Stream to save (this will give .au and .raw options)
  - Enter in filename and choose the location to save, then click Save

-2. Second, convert the .au file to .wav format:
+3. Last, convert the .au file to .wav format:

  - sox audio_file.au audio_file.wav

+If for some reason you have used .raw format, then you will have to correctly specify to sox, Audacity, or other conversion program uLaw vs. ALaw.
+If that doesn't match the mediaTest session config file, then the output audio data, although still audible, won't sound quite correct (it will have a dc offset and incorrect amplitude scale).

 *Note: the above instructions apply to Wireshark version 2.2.6.*